 If you make this recipe, I want to hear, of course.
 Leave me a comment below or tag @HolyCowVegan on Instagram.
 You can also follow me on Pinterest to keep up with my latest recipes, or subscribe to my free email updates.

-- 1 tsp extra virgin olive oil (or 2 tbsp vegetable stock for an oil-free version)
+- 1 teaspoon extra virgin olive oil (or 2 tablespoon vegetable stock for an oil-free version)

 - 1 medium white or yellow onion (cut into a very fine dice)